Krs-Scripts/ox_lib_redesign_nui_pack/README.md

 # 🚀 ox_lib Redesign NUI Pack

-A modern, clean and enhanced redesign of the **ox_lib menu UI**, focused on usability, aesthetics and smooth interaction.
+A modern, clean redesign of the ox_lib menu UI, focusing on usability, aesthetics, and fluidity of interaction.

 ---